When Giants Change Gears

 6th world power=ROME (44 BC - 476 AD)

-These biblical periods were weird in many respects just like their predecessors namely:
+These biblical periods were weird in many respects just like their heirs apparent namely:

-The British Empire in the grips of UK and then
+The British Empire in the grips of the UK and then

 The American Empire now headed by the USA.